Richard Durrant: Career

 Durrant has played many concerts with the Brighton Philharmonic Orchestra, as well as the Hanover Orchestra, BBC Midlands Orchestra, the Royal Philharmonic Orchestra.

-In May 2011, Durrant was invited to launch his latest solo album in Paraguay and, whilst there, in recognition of his services as a champion of Agustín Barrios Mangoré, he was officially proclaimed an Illustrious Visitor to Asuncion.
+In May 2011, Durrant was invited to launch his latest solo album in Paraguay and, whilst there, in recognition of his services as a champion of Agustín Barrios, he was officially proclaimed an Illustrious Visitor to Asunción.
 He has since returned to South America many times playing in Paraguay, Buenos Aires, Argentina and Arequipa, Peru.

 In November 2010 Durrant was awarded a fellowship of the London College of Music for professional achievement.
 He has been an official ambassador for the Brighton Youth Orchestra since 2015.

 He was chairman of the Adur Festival for many years until his resignation in 2005.
 He is still closely involved with the arts scene in West Sussex especially since the opening of The Ropetackle Arts Centre in Shoreham by Sea.
 He is a passionate supporter of community arts projects.
 He is a regular visitor to local schools wherever he is performing.
-In October 2002, as recognition of his work promoting art in the community, Richard was presented with a Daily Mail Golden Jubilee Award by The Prince of Wales.
+In October 2002, as recognition of his work promoting art in the community, Richard was presented with a Daily Mail Golden Jubilee Award by Charles, Prince of Wales.